Table of Contents

 3. Recording in standard definition (SD) instead of high definition (HD)

-Recording in standard definition (SD) instead of high definition (HD) greatly impacts the effectiveness of security surveillance.
+Recording in standard definition (SD) instead of high definition (HD) greatly impacts the effectiveness of security monitoring.
 SD footage lacks the detail and clarity needed to identify individuals or actions clearly, making it difficult to use as reliable evidence.
 In security situations where the accuracy of the footage is paramount, recording in HD can provide the necessary resolution to capture fine details.

 Solink addresses this challenge by offering the capability to record in both SD and HD simultaneously.
 This approach ensures that users have immediate access to footage for quick reviews while retaining the option to examine incidents in greater detail through HD recordings.
-This dual-feed system provides a balance between accessibility and quality, ensuring that surveillance systems are both efficient and effective.
+This dual-feed system provides a balance between accessibility and quality, ensuring that security systems are both efficient and effective.

 4. Using digital zoom